What Are The Hardest Languages in the World (For English Speakers)?

 Global speakers: Over 400 million.

-Looking at a piece of Arabic text can be quite intimidating, using a completely different alphabet and writing system than English.
-It’s believed that ‘Arabic‘ is really a merging together of a large range of Middle Eastern dialects – it’s quite difficult to categorise what exactly is meant by Arabic.
+Looking at a piece of Arabic text can be quite intimidating, using a completely different alphabet and writing system than what you’re used to with English.
+It’s believed that ‘Arabic‘ is really a beautiful blend of a large range of Middle Eastern dialects – it’s quite difficult to categorise what exactly is meant by Arabic.

 Thankfully, there’s an ‘official’ form, used in literature and formal speech.
 This is called Modern Standard Arabic and is what a non-native will use to learn the language.